Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ---
 #### **on_link_click**(function)
-Set TkinterHtml to call the specified python function whenever a link is clicked.
+Set TkinterWeb to call the specified python function whenever a link is clicked.
 When a link is clicked on a webpage, a variable containing the url of the clicked link will be passed to the specified function.

 Parameters